apache/nuttx/configs/sama5d3x-ek/README.txt

 =================

-  The SAMA5D3x-EK has two devices on-board that can be used for verification of I2S functionaly:  HDMI and a WM8904 audio CODEC.
+  The SAMA5D3x-EK has two devices on-board that can be used for verification of I2S functionality:  HDMI and a WM8904 audio CODEC.
 As of this writing, the I2S driver is present, but there are not drivers for either the HDMI or the WM8904.